-This Week's Prep Football Matchups
+This week's prep football matchups

 Kickoff 7 p.m.

-HOOTEN'S RANKINGS Bentonville is No. 3 in Class 7A; Conway is No. 2.
+HOOTEN'S RANKINGS Noth Little Rock is No. 3 in Class 7A; Fayetteville is No. 10.

 KICKOFF 7 p.m.

-ON THE AIR The game will be live-streamed by the Wildcat Sports Network on the Springdale Public Schools web site.
+ON THE AIR The game will be live-streamed through Siloam Springs' athletics website siloamspringsathletics.com.

-BETWEEN THE LINES J.R.
-Eldridge, the former Fayetteville standout and multiple state champion coach at Arkadelphia, will make his debut as the new head coach of the Charging Wildcats. ...
-North Little Rock was open last week. ...
-Har-Ber lost 31-15 to Oklahoma power Jenks on the road last week, largely because of turnovers.
-The Wildcats threw 5 interceptions in the loss including a pair inside the red zone. ...
-Har-Ber sophomore Hudson Brewer scored one of the two Har-Ber touchdowns in the loss. ...
-North Little Rock returns plenty of talent from a state runner-up team including two-year starting quarterback Kareame Cotton. ...
-RB Aaron Sims leads a potent Charging Wildcats rushing attack.
+BETWEEN THE LINES Harrison has won the last four meetings against Siloam Springs with the Panthers' last victory coming in 2015. ...
+The Goblins defeated Magnolia 42-35 and Mountain Home 48-34 in their first two games of the season. ...
+Goblins quarterback Cole Keylon has rushed 38 times for 311 yards and four touchdowns, while completing 20 of 34 passes for 551 yards, six touchdowns and two interceptions. ...
+Senior receiver Noah Moix has five receptions for 219 yards and three touchdowns. ...
+Siloam Springs amassed 637 yards of offense in a 55-21 win over Pea Ridge last week. ...
+Running back Jeff Phizema rushed five times for 220 yards and three touchdowns, including long TD runs of 94 and 78 yards. ...
+Panthers quarterback Hunter Talley has completed 23 of 33 passes for 432 yards, five touchdowns and one interception.

-HOOTEN'S RANKINGS Noth Little Rock is No. 4 in Class 7A; Har-Ber is No. 10.
+HOOTEN'S RANKINGS Harrison is No. 4 in Class 5A; Siloam Springs is No. 9 in 6A.

 -- Chip Souza • @NWAChip